masters3d/swift-evolution/proposals/XXXX-function-builders.md

 #### Imperative control-flow statements

 `return` statements are ill-formed when they appear within a transformed function.
 However, note that the transformation is suppressed in closures that contain a `return` statement, so this rule is only applicable in `func`s and getters that explicitly provide the attribute.
-Some cases of `return` may be supported in the future.

 `break` and `continue` statements are ill-formed when they appear within a transformed function.
 These statements may be supported in some situations in the future, for example by treating all potentially-skipped partial results as optional.